pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 ## Background

-The main purpose of this change is to address the root cause of problems like [#3771](https://github.com/pingcap/tiflow/issues/3771), which are caused by the fact that DM Task itself does not distinguish between dynamic configuration and static resources, making it impossible for users to intuitively manage their tasks.
-For this reasons, we will attempt to redesign the state machine of DM Task and optimising the DMCTL interaction interface to provide a better user experience.
+The main purpose of this change is to address the root cause of problems like [#3771](https://github.com/pingcap/tiflow/issues/3771), which are caused by the fact that DM task itself does not distinguish between dynamic configuration and static resources, making it impossible for users to intuitively manage their tasks.
+For this reasons, we will attempt to redesign the state machine of DM task and optimising the dmctl interaction interface to provide a better user experience.

 ### Current State machine of task